-♦ All students are welcome to attend

-the Learning Center to receive help with homework and assignments.
-Weekly attendance is required for probationary and provisional students (1 hour/week/credit unit) and students on academic warning (0.5 hour/week/credit unit) during regular semesters.
-For courses taken during the inter-semester, the learning center attendance requirements (hours/week) are doubled.
+- All students are welcome to attend the Learning Center to receive help with homework and assignments.
+Weekly attendance is required for probationary and provisional students (1 hour/week/ credit unit) and students on academic warning (0.5 hour/week/credit unit) during regular semesters.
+For courses taken during the Summer, the learning center attendance requirements (hours/ week) are doubled. - As with classroom attendance requirements, student Learning Center absences are not to exceed 20%.
+The absence allowance includes sickness, field trips, and any other excused or unexcused absences. - Monitoring of mandatory attendance: responsibility of academic advisors, through use of an electronic attendance system that is inspected by academic advisors every two weeks.

-- As with classroom attendance requirements, student Learning Center absences are not to exceed 20%.
-The absence allowance includes sickness, field trips, and any other excused or unexcused absences. - Monitoring of mandatory attendance: responsibility of academic advisors, through use of attendance time sheets that are inspected by advisors every two weeks (every other Friday). - 5.
-Penalty for insufficient attendance after 2 weeks: missed hours must be made up within the next 2 weeks, with 20% extra time added on. - ♦ For example, a student taking 12 credits must attend 12 hours per week, or 24 hours for 2 weeks; if actual attendance was only 15 hours, then an additional 6 hours [24 4 (allowable absence) = 20 15 = 5 hours + 1 hour (20%) = 6 hours] would be required. - For delinquent attendance requirements not met within 4 weeks, a student would be required to drop one course, to be negotiated with the academic advisor.
+- 5. Penalty for insufficient attendance after 2 weeks: missed hours must be made up within the next 2 weeks, with 20% extra time added on.

+- For example, a student taking 12 credits must attend 12 hours per week, or 24 hours for 2 weeks; if actual attendance was only 15 hours, then an additional 6 hours [24 4 (allowable absence) = 20 15 = 5 hours + 1 hour (20%) = 6 hours] would be required.

+- For delinquent attendance requirements not met within 4 weeks, a student would be required to drop one course, to be negotiated with the academic advisor.

-♦ An academic advisor may ask the Deans' Council to endorse the drop requirement as an Appeals and Petitions item or through an e-vote.
-An Academic Affairs staff member may be asked to attend a meeting with a student to help implement the drop requirement.
+- An academic advisor may ask the Deans'

+Council to endorse the drop requirement

+as an Appeals and Petitions item or

+through an e-vote.
+An Academic Administration staff member may be asked to

+attend a meeting with a student to help

+implement the drop requirement.